365 Things To Do In Memphis #16: Celebrate Martin Luther King Jr. Day In Memphis

 7. Memphis Grizzlies Game

-Tune in or attend the MLK Day game on January 15.
-The Grizzlies will play the Warriors at home.
-Valerie June will sing the national anthem and will return for a special halftime performance with Carla Thomas.
+Tune in or attend the MLK Day game on January 20.
+The Grizzlies will play the Timberwolves at home.
+Lucky Daye will sing the national anthem.

 Leading up to the game the Memphis Grizzlies will partner with NCRM, City of Memphis, and Shelby County for the 22nd annual Martin Luther King Jr. Celebration.
 Across multiple days they'll host events targeting at helping youth, community service, important discussion on race, and more.
 Read how to get involved here.